15abhinavgarg/agriculture_robot/README.md

 >sudo apt-get install ros-galactic-controller-manager

 ### Step 2
-Extract the contents of models.zip

-run the following command for each folder inside the zip folder
+Extract the contents of models.zip and run the following command for each folder inside the zip folder
 > cp -r your_folder_name/ ~/.gazebo/models

 ### Step 3
 >cd \<path to workspace root directory\>
 >colcon build

 Next time you can do the following
 >colcon build --packages-select agriculture_robot